nithishakumar/Arriving-At-Leetcode-soln/Arrays/26. Remove Duplicates from a Sorted Array/README.md

 so even if the first element had a duplicate, we will preserve the first element with the duplicated value and only change the second with the next unique value.
 Every time a new value is added to the position the index counter points too, we increment it.
-At the end, the index counter would be equal to the size of the array.
+At the end, the index counter would be equal to the size of the new array with only unique values.